TuringAdvisoryGroup/cli-tools/packages/api-client/README.md

 The library has custom errors which can be used for precise error handling:

 - `CouldntRefreshTokensError`: Thrown when the client fails to refresh the tokens.

-## Contributing

-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.

-Please make sure to update the tests as appropriate.